ThomasHEaton/UIEX/docs/attributes/ui-callback.md

 ## Examples
 ---

-Use this attribute on `RedOwlClasses` methods to automatically schedule for callback at certain intervals
+The first function's attribute is given a "true" argument which tells the system to only schedule the callback once after the delay given

 ```cs
 namespace RedOwl.Demo